Home / Current Page

 Dec

-On this date in 1895, South Carolina Constitutional Convention adopted new constitution with "understanding clause" designed to eliminate Black...
+On this day, the South Carolina Constitutional Convention adopted a new state constitution designed to systematically suppress Black voting rights....
 Continue →

 4